eclipse-sensinact/org.eclipse.sensinact.gateway/prototype/docs/southbound/mqtt/mqtt-client.md

 The supported configuration keys are:
 * `id`: internal ID of the MQTT client.
 It will be given to the notified listeners as handler ID
-* `client.id`: MQTT client ID, as given to the borker during connection
+* `client.id`: MQTT client ID, as given to the broker during connection
 * `client.reconnect.delay`: MQTT client reconnection delay in milliseconds (500ms by default)
 * `host`: host name or IP address of the MQTT broker to connect
 * `port`: port of the MQTT broker to connect (1883 by default)